synacktiv/bip/doc/general/overview.rst

     from bip.base import *
     i = Instr(0x01800D3063)
-    i # exemple with instruction but works the same with BipData
+    i # example with instruction but works the same with BipData
     # Instr: 0x1800D3063 (cmp     r15, [rsp+98h+var_58])
     i.xTo # List of xref which point on this instruction
     # [<bip.base.xref.BipXref object at 0x0000022B04544438>, <bip.base.xref.BipXref object at 0x0000022B045447F0>]